-If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].

-If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove one or more of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant not guilty [of that charge].
+If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt, then you should find the defendant guilty.
+If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any of these elements beyond a reasonable doubt, then you should find the defendant not guilty.
+An act is within the authority of an agent or employee if it concerns a matter that [name of entity] generally entrusted to that agent or employee.
+[Name of entity] need not have actually authorized or directed the particular act.